CourtHive/tods-competition-factory/documentation/docs/apis/tournament-engine-api.md

 const { participantsAdded } =
   tournamentEngine.generateTeamsFromParticipantAttribute({
-    participantAttribute, // optional -- attribute of participant object personAttribute, // optional - attribute of person object accessor, // optional - use accessor string to retrieve nested value (even from person address arrays) uuids, // optional - uuids to assign to generated participants
+    participantAttribute, // optional -- attribute of participant object addParticipants, // optional boolean; defaults to true; when false return new participants personAttribute, // optional - attribute of person object accessor, // optional - use accessor string to retrieve nested value (even from person address arrays) uuids, // optional - uuids to assign to generated participants